gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 ## Component References

-A component version might have dependencies to other component versions.
-The semantics of component version dependencies is not defined here.
-Such dependencies could be expressed for different relationships between component versions, e.g. deploy order, a component version comprise other component versions, a component version uses artefacts of another component version etc.
+A component version might have references to other component versions.
+The semantic of component references is, that the referencing component version comprises the referenced component versions, i.e. it is an aggregation or composition semantic.

-To express dependencies to other component versions, a *Component Descriptor* has a field to specify dependencies to other *Component Descriptors*.
+A *Component Descriptor* has a field to specify references to other *Component Descriptors*.

 ```
 component: